Nirv-git/CVRMods-Nirv/NearClippingPlaneAdjuster/README.md

 Includes an option to adjust the Nearclipping Plane up to 0.05.
 This was suggested as a compatibility option for very large worlds where the Far Clipping Plane was getting pulled in too close by 0.01

+**Farclipping Plane** off by default, there is an option for adjusting the far clipping plane in the BTKUI menu.
+The mod will limit the ratio betwee Near and Far Planes to prevent Unity from exploding.

 * Keyboard Shortcuts - Enables keyboard shortcuts to set your clipping plane to the smallest or largest values.  **[** for 0.001 and  **]** for 0.05
 * Smaller Default - Sets a smaller value on World Change - 0.001 vs 0.01